neuropathbasel-pub/CnQuant/README.md

 Before running any of the 5 applications (not needed for WSL2), you will need to create the following directories and define them in your .env file.
-Download [example.env](https://github.com/neuropathbasel-pub/CnQuant/blob/main/example.env) into your CnQuant applications directories or in their parent directory, rename it to .env and adjust the paths inside the .env file.

 >[!Note]
 >Some visual file explorers (Thunar, Gnome, Explorer) do not display files starting with a "." in their filename by default and might require settings adjustment.